Is Now a Good Time to Sell a Home in Montgomery County? (2026 Data)

 How long will it take to sell my home in Montgomery County?

-The median days on market was 26 days in February 2026.
-Well-priced homes in desirable areas can move faster.
+The median days on market is 10 days in March 2026.
+Well-priced homes in desirable areas are going under contract in under a week.
 Overpriced homes will sit.

 Will home prices drop in Montgomery County in 2026?

-Prices rose 1.4% year over year in February 2026 despite higher rates and slower national trends.
-With supply remaining at historically low levels (1.58 months), there is no current data pointing to price declines in Montgomery County.
+Prices rose 6.6% year over year in March 2026 — the strongest appreciation in the DC Metro.
+With supply remaining at historically low levels (1.81 months), there is no current data pointing to price declines in Montgomery County.

 Should I sell my house before buying another?